The Search for Weng Weng: Release

-The Search for Weng Weng premiered on the November 29, 2013, at the University of the Philippines Cine Adarna.
+The Search for Weng Weng premiered on November 29, 2013, at the University of the Philippines Cine Adarna.
 In 2014, the film had its Canadian premiere on July 29 at the Montreal Fantasia International Film Festival, and in the US on November 8 at the San Diego Asian Film Festival.

 Reception

 Dennis Harvey of Variety said it was "A surprisingly far-reaching investigation into the life of a forgotten icon of Pinoy exploitation cinema".

 Martin Unsworth of Starburst magazine, concluded his review by writing "The Search for Weng Weng not only executes its task admirably, it exceeds by becoming a compelling, thought provoking, and ultimately touching look at the cultural traditions of a country not widely recognised for its cinema.
 Told with great humour, but never degrading nor mocking".

 Amanda Waltz of The Film Stage gave the film a B minus and said: "Wild man or not, Leavold accomplishes what he set out to do, an admirable feat considering the few resources at his disposal.
 More importantly, he succeeds in spurring a dialogue on Weng Weng’s role as a representation of the Filipino spirit, which, in the grand scheme of things, is more than any film scholar could possibly hope for."

 Upon its screening at the International Film Festival Rotterdam it was posted as: "The documentary focuses not only on the - at times hilarious - mythical and mysterious proportions the stories about Weng Weng take on during Leavold’s seven-year quest, but also on the tragedy hiding behind the short life of the small superstar.
 At the same time, the film zooms out and investigates the Weng Weng phenomenon in the broader context of a more layered Filipino film culture: the ‘Golden Age’ of the Filipino film industry and the first edition of the Manila International Film Festival."

-Travis Johnson liked the film and said "it’s thoroughly engrossing stuff.
+Travis Johnson of FilmInk liked the film and said "it’s thoroughly engrossing stuff.
 Leavold brings not only an obsessive’s thirst for obscure detail, but a storyteller’s ear for a good yarn."

 Emily Black of Cinema Crazed said "the film is a good example of a fan documentary that is well made and brings something to entertain even people who are not into the genre or star being documented."

 Anton Bitel of British Film Institute described "Leavold’s quest to uncover the man behind the legend becomes an affectionate if bittersweet history of Filipino exploitation cinema."